neringabickmore/art-i-al/README.md

 1. Securely add, edit and delete the information for the specific artwork listed on the website.

-2. Change the tags on the products to specify new, available, an sold artwork.
+2. Change the tags on the products to specify new items to promote them.

-3. Receive enquiries from the site users after they fill in the contact form straight to my email inbox.
+3. Receive inquiries from the site users after they fill in the contact form straight to my email inbox.

 4. Get an email with the customer orders when the purchases are made.

-5. Manipulate social media icons in the footer of the site (turn social media icons *on/off* and edit URL's).
+5. Manipulate social media icons in the footer of the site (turn social media icons *on/off* and edit URLs).

 6. Edit content in the `About` section of the `Home` page.

-7. Manipulate what images are displayed in the carousels (New Artwork and Gallery Preview).

-8. View history of all orders with minimal order information.

 [Back to content](#contents)